Ski holidays in Val d'Isère, France

 Val d’Isère is thought by many to be one top winter sports resorts in Europe.
 The sophisticated and charming village teamed with world class ski terrain attracts devoted ski, snowboard and party enthusiasts year after year.
 Being part of the Espace Killy ski area that boasts excellent snow records, Val d’Isère has smooth links to Tignes, making it an even more attractive holiday location.

-Historically Val d'Isere has mainly been suited for intermediate to advanced skiers and snowboarders, but a new 2 year project starting in early 2015 aims to redevelop the Solaise area that’ll improve the terrain for beginners and families.
+Historically Val d'Isere has mainly been suited for intermediate to advanced skiers and snowboarders, but with recent redevelopments on the Solaise sector this has improved the terrain for beginners and families.
 New additions include a gondola with heated seats and Wi-Fi, a giant magic carpet, reduced slope gradient and a new day lodge.

 - Off piste